 - Parent’s divorce decree (Related: Busted marriages and college financial aid)

 “Be crystal clear on what you need and why you are asking for college financial aid assistance now,” said Colleen Krumwiede, cofounder of Quatromoney, a fintech platform that helps families optimize their college financing.
-Give detailed explanations of what has changed: For example, your mother's monthly income went down by 35 percent; without the ability to make tips; or your dad's unemployment compensation equals $450 per week; or the software to help you manage your dyslexia is $199.
+Give detailed explanations of what has changed: For example, your mother’s monthly income went down by 35 percent; your dad’s unemployment compensation equals $450 per week; or your share of the bill for emergency surgery is $7,000

-It probably goes without saying, but if your household budget includes discretionary expenses such as vacations, hobbies, cable television, and nonessential clothing, your financial aid office will wonder why you haven’t cut these items from your budget and may be unwilling to help.
+It probably goes without saying, but if your household budget includes discretionary expenses such as vacations, hobbies, cable television, and other nonessentials, your financial aid office will wonder why you haven’t cut these items from your budget and may be unwilling to help.
+(See: What to do when facing a financial emergency)

 Evaluate personal assets you could draw on